govariantsteam/govariants/README.md

 This will start two dev servers.
 One is a React server listening on `localhost:3000`, and the other is an Express server listening on `localhost:3001`.

+## Variant Demos

+See https://github.com/govariantsteam/govariants/pull/249 for information about variant demos, can also be used to develop variants without setting up MongoDB.

 ## Creating a new variant

 This PR has a simple example showing how to add tic-tac-toe to the repo: https://github.com/benjaminpjones/govariants/pull/27